joserojasv/kubernetes-demo-app-labs/README.md

 ### 🚀 Applying the Configuration Files

+Make sure Minikube is running first by starting it with `minikube start`:
 #### ✅ 1.
 Apply the Deployment:
 a.
 Create the service with the following:
 ```bash